myrrlyn/apocrypha.es/priv/archive/7ttg7c.md

 Under his rule he established the towns of H’roldan and Granite Hill, both of which prospered and earned him great acclaim.
-He also created the famed [Winterblade Arena in Windhelm][Winterblade Arena].
+He also created the famed [Winterblade Arena in Windhelm][1].
 The arena was a huge success and it would regularly attract thousands of visitors to watch the various duels, contests and displays of might.
 On occasion, the king himself would partake in the revelry, much to the crowd’s delight.

 He also formed the First Council of the Hawk in 1E 108 to oversee numerous religion reforms.
 Most notable was the codification of the kingdom’s official